dario-vega/JavaNoSQLv2/XX.md

 passphrase=<optional-passphrase-used-to-encrypt-nosqldb-user-key>
 ````

-  For a credentials file like that shown above, the file must specify at least the "[DEFAULT]" profile; all other profiles are optional.
-Under any given profile (ex.
-[DEFAULT], [nosql-tables], etc.),
+  For a credentials file like that shown above, the file must specify at least the `[DEFAULT]` profile; all other profiles are optional.
+Under any given profile (ex. `[DEFAULT]`, `[nosql-tables]`, etc.),
   the profile must specify the entries named, `tenancy`, `user`, `fingerprint`, and `key_file`; otherwise, an error will occur when one of those entries is not specified under the given profile.
   The entry named `passphrase` is required under a profile only when the key referenced by the associated `key_file` entry is encrypted.

   2. region

-  The value of the "region" entry specifies the name of the OCI region in which to create the desired table; and must be one of the following names of existing regions in the Oracle Cloud Infrastructure:
+  The value of the `region` entry specifies the name of the OCI region in which to create the desired table; and must be one of the following names of existing regions in the Oracle Cloud Infrastructure:

 ````
   af-johannesburg-1